dsebastien/softwareArchitectureNotes/event-driven.md

     * aggregate events
     * add security, compliance, etc
     * provide optimizations & load balancing
-* commands
-  * request to perform something in the system
-  * may be rejected
-  * immutable \(a request is a request, it shouldn't be changed\)

 * command handlers
   * validate the commands
   * when allowed/accepted, commands modify the system state and 0..n events are be generated \(1 is common\)